 The journalist is from “The Knickerbocker” magazine, which sounds a lot like “The New Yorker,” and he practices an immersive, fly-on-the-wall style of reporting.
 He has already profiled her father, a senator, but she is something special — the nation’s top press agent, able to turn a shy professor’s first novel into a best seller, and planning to turn the tall, athletic and handsome literary scholar into a movie star.

-Unlike most “newspaper movies,” this could be a textbook for both the public relations executive and magazine-writing majors at your School of Communication, as well as providing a 1940s caricature of the academic life.
+Unlike most “newspaper movies” and their radio adaptations, this could be a textbook for both the public relations executive and magazine-writing majors at your School of Communication, as well as providing a 1940s caricature of the academic life.

 The professor wrote the somewhat steamy novel “The Whirlwind” as a break from his serious literary studies.
 At first he says he values his dissertation and its three copies more than the thousands of sales of his novel, published under a pseudonym.
 He intended to keep his identity a secret — until Russell’s character came along, intent on making him a star, and collecting her 10 percent .